Top of the Morning, July 8, 2021

 For subscription information to either magazine — or to pitch story and photo ideas — email jrossow@news-gazette.com.

-Friday is the deadline for 2021 People’s Choice voting, which can be done at news- gazette.com.
+Friday is the deadline for 2021 People’s Choice voting, which can be done here.
 Also, the deadline for Forty Under 40 nominations is July 16.
+Click here.